RLJLW/sar/README.md

 An oil covered surface creates different backscatter, to water.
 Oil is smoother than water and therefor creates a smoother more reflective surface, appearing darker than water.

+## Tools

+At this time tools have been produced that are capable of reading NASA UAVSAR files and converting them to images.

+## Current Status of Project

+Note: This project is currently on pause - Awaiting further interest from people interested in funding further development.